(Learning goals written by Claude, Sonnet 4.6, Anthropic)

 Solubility is a property that depends on the nature of both solute and solvent.
 To a first approximation, we tell students in introductory chemistry and biology courses that for a solute to dissolve in a solvent and form a solution (an example of a homogenous mixture), the sum of noncovalent interactions (intermolecular forces) between solute and solvent must be greater than those among solute molecules and those among solvent molecules.

 As students advance in chemistry classes, nuance is added to that general understanding as entropic contributions to solubility must be considered.
 Entropy is often described as the degree of apparent disorder in the system.
-Given that description, changes in entropy would appear to favor the soluble state as a solution of the solute in solvent would be more disordered.
+Given that description, changes in entropy would appear to favor the soluble state, as a solution of the solute in the solvent would be more disordered.
 That simple description must be adjusted to account for the ordered state of solvent (a clathrate) surrounding a solute and of “holes” in the solvent that accommodate larger solute molecules.
-Enthalpy considerations also must be considered.
+Enthalpy considerations must also be considered.
 The description of entropy as a measure of disorder is not precise.
 Rather, it should be described as a measure of the number of microstates of energy or particles available within a system.
 An increase in entropy would arise from an increase in the number of such available microstates, which could correlate with an increase in the disorder of a system.

 Students might often consider a molecule soluble or insoluble in a given solvent.
-This notion can be reinforced by simple liquid/liquid partitioning experiments in organic chemistry experiments using two immiscible solvents (for example, water and ether).
+This notion can be reinforced by simple liquid-liquid partitioning experiments in organic chemistry, using two immiscible solvents (for example, water and ether).
 Yet diethyl ether is partially soluble in water (1 g/100 mL).
 Nonpolar molecules with no or few bond dipoles are generally considered insoluble.
 Students would know that acetic acid, a two-carbon molecule, is soluble in water, but how many carbons are necessary for the molecule to become essentially insoluble?
 Molecules with a single polar group (-OH, CO2H) and a long alkyl/acyl chain are best described as amphiphilic.
-Amphiphiles like octanol (C8H17OH) and dodecyl sulfate (CH3(CH2)10CO2H) can form multimolecular aggregates called micelles even as they exist in as a biphasic system, as shown in the following equilibria:
+Amphiphiles like octanol (C8H17OH) and dodecyl sulfate (CH3(CH2)10CO2H) can form multimolecular aggregates called micelles even as they exist in a biphasic system, as shown in the following equilibria:

-Figure \(\PageIndex{1}\) shows an interactive iCn3D model of a micelle below, which consists of 54 self-associated molecules of dodecylphosphocholine fatty acids.
+Figure \(\PageIndex{1}\) shows an interactive iCn3D modelof a micelle below, which consists of 54 self-associated molecules of dodecylphosphocholine fatty acids.
 It has an almost "complete" separation of polar (on the surface) and nonpolar atoms (buried).

 To solve the general problem of the limited solubility of organic molecules in aqueous-based life, biomolecular structures have evolved to “transport” mostly nonpolar molecules like long-chain carboxylic acids (fatty acids) and cholesterol in circulation.
 The structure of one such fatty acid and cholesterol-containing particle, nascent high-density lipoprotein (HDL), has been determined by small-angle neutron scattering.
-Figure \(\PageIndex{2}\) shows an interactive iCn3D model of it.
+Figure \(\PageIndex{2}\) shows an interactive iCn3D modelof it.
 The gray sticks represent the nonpolar acyl tails of the long-chain carboxylic (fatty) acids, while the polar red (oxygen) and blue (nitrogen) atoms surrounding the surface are polar groups connected to the tails.
 The long magenta and dark blue "helices" represent a protein that wraps around the particle and stabilizes it.

 Figure \(\PageIndex{3}\): Human heavy-chain ferritin (4zjk) containing 120 Fe2+ ions encapsulated within the hollow sphere formed by the protein.